-Sisters Maja Miletich and April Rasmussen grew up with a brother, Zack, who is on the Autism spectrum.
+Sisters Maja Watkins and April Rasmussen grew up with a brother, Zack, who is on the Autism spectrum.
 Though very high functioning, for a time he was totally non-verbal.
 April and Maja became experts on Zack’s needs in order to help support him as he learned to interact with the world around him; a world that was very difficult to access.
 However, as Zack grew up, he found his voice through writing and has maintained a blog (Clashing with Life) for more than eight years!

 It was this ability to communicate that gave Zack greater confidence, gave him a way to interact with a world he had been previously cut off from, and gave him access to information so he could grow and learn.
 Zack was later able to attend college, study information technology, and has a steady job that he takes great pride in.